-Coronavirus Maps: How Severe Is Your State's Outbreak?
+Coronavirus Is Surging: How Severe Is Your State's Outbreak?

 This page is updated regularly.

-More than 6 million people in the U.S. have been infected with the coronavirus and more than 180,000 have died.
-Tens of thousands of new cases are reported daily.
-Some state outbreaks are worse than others.
+More than 10 million people in the U.S. have had confirmed coronavirus infections and more than 230,000 have died of COVID-19.
+Tens of thousands of new cases are reported daily nationwide.
 In the graphics below, explore the trends in your state.

 View the data via a heat map (immediately below), curve charts, a table of state-by-state trends over four weeks, or a map of total cases and deaths.

 The map above shows the risk of infection in each state based on new daily cases per capita.
-These color-coded risk levels were developed by a consortium of researchers and public health experts.
-The group advises states in the red category to issue stay-home orders.
-Orange states may need to consider stay-home orders, along with increased testing and contact tracing.
-Yellow states need to keep up social distancing and mask usage, and both yellow and green states should continue testing and contact tracing.
+The consortium of researchers and public health experts who developed these risk levels advises states in the red category to issue stay-home orders.
+They advise orange states to consider stay-home orders, along with increased testing and contact tracing.
+Yellow states need to keep up social distancing and mask usage, and all states should continue testing and contact tracing.

 To compare state outbreaks, the chart above graphs trend lines for average new daily cases and deaths against each state's totals to date.
 This type of visualization highlights a state's daily growth or decline relative to the overall size of its outbreak.

 When both new and total case and death counts grow quickly, the curves bend upward.
 As new cases and deaths slow, the curves level or bend down.
 In New York, the curve rose sharply before reaching over 170,000 total cases in April.
-Since then, new cases have fallen from about 10,000 per day in mid-April to under 600 per day in mid August.
+New cases fell from about 10,000 per day in mid-April to under 900 a day most of the summer, before starting to rise in the fall.

 Explore the map above to see totals and per capita figures around the country for both new confirmed cases and reported deaths from COVID-19.
-New York was the original epicenter of the pandemic in the U.S. As of mid August, California, Florida and Texas have surpassed New York for total cases to date, though New York still has the highest death total.
+New York was the original epicenter of the pandemic in the U.S. As of mid October, California, Florida and Texas surpass New York for total cases to date, though New York still has the highest death total.

 Click here to see a global map of confirmed cases and deaths.

-To show trends state by state, the table below shows the change in average new cases per day in each state, week over week for the last 28 days.
-States marked in shades of red are showing growth, those in shades of green, are showing declines.
+To show trends, the table below shows the change in average new cases per day in each state, week over week for the last 28 days.
+States marked in shades of red have growing outbreaks; those in shades of green, are declining.

 Methodology